88 Online Therapy Tips (Get Better Results and Save Money)

 Everyone has secrets, and you’re not required to tell your therapist everything.
 However, the more you tell your therapist, the deeper therapy will get.
 Sharing something that you find difficult to share can strengthen your relationship and lead to breakthroughs.

 29. If something weird pops into your head, tell your therapist about it.

 One of the oldest ideas in therapy is the idea of free association—that sometimes, if you just let yourself ramble about whatever pops into your head, it will reveal what’s under the surface of your awareness.
 So, blurt that sudden thought or share that weird image you just saw in your mind’s eye—you might be surprised by the insights you can get from it.

 30. Expect to dig deep and talk about your childhood and younger years.

 It’s a cliché that a therapist will ask you about your childhood, but it’s a cliché for a reason.
 What happened when you were younger had a huge impact on your psyche, and you’ll need to explore it to understand yourself at the deepest level and to heal your oldest emotional wounds.

 31. Don’t expect every issue you address in therapy to be rooted in childhood.

-However, not all of our wounds and patterns have their origin in childhood.
-Sometimes, a singular event in adulthood alters the course of your life.
+However, not all of your wounds and patterns began in childhood.
+Sometimes, a singular event in adulthood can alter the course of your life.
 Anything that shaped how you think and feel about life and yourself is important to explore in therapy.

 32. Don’t assume that all of your problems are equally complicated.